-All data collection procedures remained consistent with the protocol we utilized during the previous several field seasons (e.g., Siegel et al. 2014b, 2015, 2016, 2017).
+All data collection procedures remained consistent with the protocol we utilized during the previous several field seasons (e.g., Siegel et al. 2014b, 2015, 2016, 2017, and 2018).

 Establishing survey points.
-The fire areas we selected varied in size from 140 ha (2009 Silver Fire on Plumas NF) to 93,023 ha (2013 Rim Fire on Stanislaus NF).
-At the smaller fire areas, a 2-person team could easily saturate the fire area with survey effort in a single morning; however saturating the larger fire areas with survey effort could require weeks of work.
+In 2018, the fires we selected varied in size from 140 ha (2009 Silver Fire on Plumas NF) to 59,414 ha (2015 Rough Fire on Sierra and Sequoia NFs).
+At the smaller fires, a 2-person team could easily saturate the fires with survey effort in a single morning; however saturating the larger fires with survey effort could require weeks of work.
 We limited survey effort to what could be achieved by a 2-person team in one day, generally surveys at about 20 survey points.

-For fires that we had not previously surveyed, we determined where within the fire area to place our survey points by using GIS to randomly select a 'survey target point' somewhere within the perimeter of each fire area, and indicating that point on field maps given to field crews.
+For fires that we had not previously surveyed, we determined where within the fire to place our survey points by using GIS to randomly select a 'survey target point' somewhere within the perimeter of each fire, and indicating that point on field maps given to field crews.
 Crews were instructed to establish their survey points as close to the survey target point as possible, using the following rules:

-1 - If trails or roads passed through the fire area, survey points were placed along them, such that the point along the road and trail network that was closest to the survey target point and lay within low- mid- or high-severity burned conifer forest was included within a contiguous array of survey points, spaced 250 m apart.
+1 - If trails or roads passed through the fire, survey points were placed along them, such that the point along the road and trail network that was closest to the survey target point and lay within low- mid- or high-severity burned conifer forest was included within a contiguous array of survey points, spaced 250 m apart.
 Survey points that were placed along a road were offset 50 m from the actual road in a randomly selected direction, unless only one side of the road was accessible (due to cliffs, for example) or only one side of a road was burned.

-2 - If no trails or roads bisected the fire area, crews established an array of evenly spaced (250 m between points), off-trail survey points, as close to the target survey point as reasonably possible, without compromising safety or requiring additional days of hiking to access.
+2 - If no trails or roads bisected the fire, crews established an array of evenly spaced (250 m between points), off-trail survey points, as close to the target survey point as reasonably possible, without compromising safety or requiring additional days of hiking to access.

-At the larger fire areas we thus sampled only a fraction of the total land area, but that fraction was randomly selected, within reasonable accommodations for accessibility and safety.
+At the larger fires we thus sampled only a fraction of the total land area, but that fraction was randomly selected, within reasonable accommodations for accessibility and safety.

-For fire areas that had been surveyed previously, we simply used the same survey points that were established previously by our field crews, using the placement rules described above.
+For fires that had been surveyed previously, we simply used the same survey points that were established previously by our field crews, using the placement rules described above.
 On rare occasions where survey points established previously were inaccessible due to washed out roads, later-lingering snowpack, etc., substitute points were established as close as possible to the previous points following the previously described rules.